Dungyichao/STM32F4-LCD_ST7735s/README.md

 3. Rebuild the code and download to the board.
 Try to tune the Potentiometer, and then you will see the green line moving up and down.

 # 5. Let's talk about the code <br />
+Before starting to display anything on the LCD, we need to initialize and configure the LCD by sending some command and parameters (data) to the LCD board.
+This initialization only need to be processed once.
+After that, we can send data to the LCD with correct protocol.
+### 5.1 &nbsp; Initialization

+* 1. Chip Select (CS): Make CS pin low.
+* 2. Reset (RST): Reset pin low --> delay 5~10 ms --> Reset pin high
+* 3. Send command and parameter(data): Command such as Frame rate, inversion, color bit, memory reading order, ....(Please refer to the ST7735s datasheet page 104 ~ 186).
+* 4. Chip un-select (CS): Make CS pin high.

+### 5.2 &nbsp; Sending data (color)

 # 6. Reference <br />